5 min. read

 A social media audit enables you to take stock of your organization’s social performance and helps you plan how to develop and improve it for the future.

-By laying out all the data it provides a unique opportunity to gauge and improve upon your social strategy.
+By laying out all the data, it provides a unique opportunity to gauge and improve upon your social strategy to draw out the maximum ROI.
 Both in terms of tying it into your broader business goals, and ensuring it reinforces a positive brand and customer experience.

 The questions your audit should tackle